revaturelabs/interviewquestions/InterviewSpecificQuestions/CoreJava/JUnit.md

 ---

-36. What is the `@Disable` annotation and how is this useful?
+36.What is the `@Disable` annotation and how is this useful?

 ![Medium](https://github.com/revaturelabs/interviewquestions/blob/dev/ComplexityTags/Medium%20(2).svg)